 Thus, fleet-in-being holds considerable promise to meet SLOC protection needs.
 The existence of powerful offensive forces, both surface and subsurface, can tie down enemy forces in a defensive posture.
 The existence of the US submarine force alone seems nearly guaranteed to keep the Russian sub force close to home defending SSBN bastions.
 Put yourself at the desk of the prudent naval planner in Moscow.
 Would you send your submarines forward, leaving undefended your homeland and the SSBNs that guarantee its survival?

-Fleet-in-being fits well with a blockade strategy (see the posts Global Blockade vs. Russia and Global Blockade vs. China).
+Fleet-in-being fits well with a blockade strategy.
+(See the posts Blockade: Military-Economic Warfare vs. Russia and Blockade: Military-Economic Warfare vs. China.)
 In that strategy the carrier force would be assigned the task of sweeping the adversary’s naval and civil ships off the world’s oceans.
 Thus the force would have a strategically important task that makes it unavailable for immediate forward commitment, in effect preserving the carriers as a fleet-in-being.

 Finally, fleet-in-being is a strategy that has powerful effects on the adversary’s behavior but nonetheless conserves forces for commitment later in the war, attacking when conditions for success are favorable, negotiating a ceasefire from a position of strength, and dealing with the postwar world.
 It may be well suited to the kinds of wars—big and small—that Navy planning should confront.
 Big wars are examined below under “cons.”